-If your computer has an error, it typically displays a message or an error code, or makes a beep when you turn it on.
+If your computer has an error, it typically displays a message or an error code, or a beep sounds when you turn it on.
 When you experience a problem, refer to the corresponding sections in this topic to try to solve the problem by yourself.